Compassion is one of the most important elements of any succesful workplace.

-If you look at the definition closely, it is not merely a feeling; it requires action.
-The first action is to conscientiously recognize “suffering” in another, the second, to act in a way that will alleviate that suffering.
+If you look at the definition of compassion closely, it is not merely a feeling; it requires action.
+The first action is to conscientiously recognize “suffering” in another, the second is to act in a way that will alleviate that suffering.

 You can have staff that are remarkably talented, highly productive, and extremely qualified, but if they do not understand the importance of approaching your customers and each other with “warmth”, “tolerance”, and “kindness”- they will not be maximizing their benefit to your business.